planetruby/books/README.md

 On filenames:

-- note: do NOT use `:` in filenames e.g. `Aptana RadRails: An IDE for Rails Development.json` will break checkouts on Windows; use `-` instead or such.
+- note: do NOT use `:` in filenames e.g. `Beginning Ruby: From Novice to Professional.json` will break checkouts on Windows; use `-` instead or such.